akazukin5151/koneko/README.md

 See the rest in [CONTRIBUTING.md](CONTRIBUTING.md)

 ## Unit tests
-Run `pytest testing/ -vvvv -l -s`.
-Add `--inte` for integration testing, but don't be surprised if it fails
+Run `pytest testing/ -vvvv -l`.
+Add `--inte` for integration testing, but don't be surprised if it fails, because integration tests require a valid config/account + internet connection

 ## Build and upload to PyPI
 When test installing with pip, don't forget to use `pip install .` or `python setup.py install`, not `pip install koneko` (which will grab from latest stable version).
 (Yes, I made the same mistake again)